Afhamhasan/Amazon-Clone/README.md

 ### Technologies Used

-- HTML5: For structuring the web page content.
+- HTML5: For structuring the web page content

 - CSS3: For styling and layout of the website